mikezucc/DataCortex/README.md

 ![neura](https://themindunleashed.com/wp-content/uploads/2015/08/squirrel.jpg)

 # DataCortex
 AWS S3 is easy!
-A streamlined class to upload, download, and manage caches for files on AWS S3
+A streamlined class to upload, download, and manage caches for files on AWS S3.

+Taken from a project I am working to make your life ez pz.

 ## Configuring